Unionists must prepare for inevitable border poll, says leading loyalist

 Former Ulster Unionist politician and ex-British army infantry officer Glenn Bradley accused DUP leader Arlene Foster of “festering” over the events in the past by allowing it to “permeate her rationale”.

 Mrs Foster’s father was shot by the IRA during the Troubles and survived.
-Mrs Foster was on a school bus which was targeted by the IRA because the bus driver was a part-time member of the UDA.
+Mrs Foster was on a school bus which was targeted by the IRA because the bus driver was a part-time member of the Ulster Defence Regiment, an infantry regiment of the British Army.

 Mr Bradley said a border poll was inevitable and political unionism has made a “huge, huge error in that they’re focused inward and incestuously with their own.
 And they are utterly abandoning if not infuriating that silent acquiesence that has always maintained the union”.